Minimax Adaptive Estimation for Finite Sets of Linear Systems: INTRODUCTION

 It is evident in practice that the estimator's performance depends on the quality of the model set.
 The models must be distinguishable using measured signals, and the models should accurately describe the operating regimes.
-Since the estimates can be highly sensitive to non-Gaussian noise, it is surprising that deterministic approaches similar to those studied by the control community in the '80s and '90s have gathered little attention.
-The recent progress in the adaptive control of finite sets of linear systems \cite{Rantzer2021}, building on the minimax adaptive-control paradigm introduced in \cite{Basar94}, has heavily inspired this contribution.
+Since the estimates can be susceptible to non-Gaussian noise, it is surprising that deterministic approaches similar to those studied by the control community in the '80s and '90s have gathered little attention.
+Recent progress to minimax adaptive control of linear systems with uncertain parameters belonging to a finite set \cite{Rantzer2021} under the assumption of \emph{perfect measurements} has inspired this research into compatible estimation techniques.

-In this paper, we show that it is possible to derive a Multiple Model Adaptive Estimator from a deterministic minimax criterion using forward dynamic programming.
-The resulting minimax estimate is an interpolation of Kalman filter estimates.